BowinYem/Game/Game/Overview.md

     - Create a function that handles all of the collisions based on the above enum member.
         - Have this function in GameSystems?
     - Need to move player entity to GameSystems for accessibilty

+- Impelemnt GameSystems::Close() - need to close SDL subsystems

+- Implement extrapolation and decouple game speed from CPU speed

+- Revaluate usage of unique_ptr throughout the whole program - improper use of this can cause memory issues?
+Question whether or not these should be shared_ptr instead.

 - Rewrite main loop to fit the loop pattern
     - rendering and reading input needs to happen at seperate times